 Based on our experience, inadequate SIT is one of the leading causes of issues in production.
 Plan for at least two SIT passes by testing 100% of test cases to alleviate or lessen any production issues.

 As we outlined in our previous article, 5 types of testing that every UKG customer should know, SIT validates the interactions between all workforce management system modules, including interfaces with any external systems and hardware.

 We’ve learned that it’s crucial to engage external teams early to ensure the exchange of correct data between systems to support client-specific business processes.
 Testing should mirror this approach by organizing and testing the business use case supported by each integration.

-We can help if you’re implementing a new Kronos workforce management system, upgrading to a new version, or releasing business-driven changes.
+We can help if you’re implementing a new UKG workforce management system, upgrading to a new version, or releasing business-driven changes.